SquareGPS/navixy-api/docs/user-api/backend-api/resources/commons/user/password.md

 #### Errors

-* 101 – In demo mode this function disabled - if specified session hash belongs to demo user.
+* 101 – In demo mode this function is disabled — if the specified session hash belongs to the demo user.

 ### `set`

-Changes password for login user.
+Changes password for the user.
-Works only with standard user session (not with API key).
+Works only with a standard user session (not with an API key).
+If MFA is enabled, it also requires a [session authentication](./auth/factor/email.md).

 #### Parameters